cacuracaptors/fallout2-ce-miyoomini/README.md

   Fallout (1997) port.
 - The mouse cursor moves noticeably slower on screens with an open text field (character creation, save/load naming, etc.).
+- Some random crashes I'm still looking into.

 ## Building from source